 Because the price per share of our common stock being offered is substantially higher than the book value per share of our common stock, you will experience substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-Based on the offering price of \$7.50 per share, if you purchase shares of common stock in this offering, you will experience immediate and substantial dilution of \$5.03 per share if the minimum amount of common stock is sold and \$4.39 per share if the maximum amount of common stock is sold, in the net tangible book value of the common stock at September 30, 2017.
+Based on the offering price of \$7.00 per share, the mid-point of the range set forth on the cover page of this prospectus, if you purchase shares of common stock in this offering, you will experience immediate and substantial dilution of \$[•] per share if the minimum amount of common stock is sold and \$[•] per share if the maximum amount of common stock is sold, in the net tangible book value of the common stock at September 30, 2017.
 See the section of this prospectus captioned "Dilution" for a more detailed discussion of the dilution you will incur if you purchase common stock in this offering.